 Sometimes people want to select interventions that are popular, that worked well in a different community, or that they are familiar with.
 These are not good reasons for selecting an intervention.
 It is more important that the prevention intervention effectively address the priority substance use problem and associated risk and protective factors, and that the intervention is a good fit for the broader community.
 When choosing appropriate prevention interventions, it is important to select programs and strategies that are:

 Evidence-based.
 Evidence-based interventions have documented evidence of effectiveness.
-The best places to find evidence-based interventions are federal registries of model programs, such as SAMHSA’s National Registry of Evidence-Based Programs and Practices (NREPP), and peer-reviewed journals, such as the American Journal of Public Health.
+The best places to find evidence-based interventions are federal registries of model programs.
 It’s important to note, however, that these sources are not exhaustive, and they may not include interventions appropriate for all problems and/or all populations.
 In these cases, you must look to other credible sources of information.
 Since states have different guidelines for what constitutes credible evidence of effectiveness, you could start by talking to prevention experts—including your state-level evidence-based workgroup.

 - Good conceptual fit for the community.
 An intervention has good conceptual fit if it directly addresses one or more of the priority factors driving a specific substance use problem and has been shown to produce positive outcomes for members of the target population.
 To determine the conceptual fit, ask, “Will this intervention have an impact on at least one of our community’s priority risk and protective factors?”